Things to Know about the Rattray Marsh park in Mississauga (near Toronto) Ontario

 Washrooms

 There is no washroom inside the park.
-In the summer, there is a public washroom near the Jack Darling (east) end of the Rattray Park.
-However, that washroom is not open in the fall, winter or spring.
+In the summer, there is a public washroom in Jack Darling park which is east of the Rattray Park.
+However, that washroom is not open in the late fall, winter or early spring.

 Wheelchairs, Stairs and Accessibility